-Grid sourced electricity is a reliable source for lighting and power connection around the house.
+Prefer an electric heater?
+Grid sourced electricity is a reliable source for lighting and power connections around the house.
 Electric heating and cooling systems and electric hot water systems are also available, but the energy efficiency of these appliances is varied.
 It is important to check the energy star rating of any system you are considering, think about how you plan to use it in your home, and compare its efficiency to alternatives.

-Natural gas is an efficient energy source for home heating systems, hot water systems and kitchen cooktops.
-It produces less greenhouse gas emissions than electricity and is often seen as a more environmentally friendly option.
+Natural gas is also an efficient, powerful energy source for home heating systems, hot water systems and kitchen cooktops.
+It produces less greenhouse gas emissions than electricity so is often seen as a more environmentally friendly option.